 Julie Quiroz-Martinez, From the Roots: Building the Power of Communities of Color to Challenge Structural Racism, Akonadi Foundation, 2010 (pg.
 5)

-If you are interested in providing feedback, want to share your experience applying for the grant, or are willing to take part in a focus group to help us take the next steps in reimagining the Solidarity program, please email us at grants@cacfonline.org.
+We are excited to continue adapting the Solidarity program in the coming months in preparation for 2025.
+If you are interested in providing feedback, such as sharing your experience applying for a Solidarity grant, or willing to take part in focus groups to help us take the next steps in imagining the Solidarity program, please email us at grants@cacfonline.org.